tremo123/Ogar-unlimited/Newfeatures.md

 Id   | Name
 -----|--------------
+4    | VirusOff - where no virus's spawn
 5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above (unlimited pvp) except in ffa (created by me) 15   | NoCollision teams